ripples1253/Rightcord/README.md

 *The script needs to be run as root to install Lightcord.*
 *Please install the "unzip" package before executing this script as this script depends on it.*
-- Run `rm -f Lightcord_installer.sh && wget https://raw.githubusercontent.com/Lightcord/Lightcord/master/Lightcord_installer.sh && clear && sudo bash Lightcord_installer.sh && rm -f Lightcord_installer.sh`
+- Run `curl -sSL https://raw.githubusercontent.com/Lightcord/Lightcord/master/Lightcord_installer.sh | bash`

 ## Features
 * **BetterDiscord** Themes/Plugins